Fourier-Mukai and autoduality for compactified Jacobians. I

-\begin{thmE}[\cite{MRV}] Let $X$ be a reduced curve with locally planar singularities over an algebraically closed field $k$ of characteristic zero.
+\begin{thmE}[\cite{MRV2}] Let $X$ be a reduced projective and connected curve with locally planar singularities and arithmetic genus $p_a(X)$ over an algebraically closed field $k$ of characteristic zero or greater than $p_a(X)$.
 Let $\ov{J}_X(\un q)$ and $\ov{J}_X(\un q')$ be two (possibly equal) fine compactified Jacobians of $X$.
-There exists a (naturally defined) Cohen-Macauly sheaf $\ov{\P}$ on $\ov{J}_X(\un q)\times \ov{J}_X(\un q')$ such that the Fourier-Mukai transform (or integral transform) with kernel $\ov{\P}$
+There exists a (naturally defined) Cohen-Macaulay sheaf $\ov{\P}$ on $\ov{J}_X(\un q)\times \ov{J}_X(\un q')$ such that the Fourier-Mukai transform (or integral transform) with kernel $\ov{\P}$

 is an equivalence. \end{thmE}